31-Year-Old Defensive Tackle – Atlanta Falcons

 Ahtyba Rubin Contract Information:

-Agreed to a three-year contract with the Seahawks in March of 2016.
+Signed a contract with the Falcons in October of 2017.

 To instantly reveal our fantasy analysis of every player – including Ahtyba Rubin – simply subscribe now.